Joint 21-cm and CMB Forecasts for Constraining Self-Interacting Massive Neutrinos: Running forecasts

 \subsubsection{Optical depth computation}

 The optical depth $\tau$ is the line-of-sight integral of the mean electron density $\bar{n}_e(z)$ and is given by~\cite{Liu:2015txa,Shmueli:2023box}

-where $\sigma_T$ is the Thompson cross-section, $m_{\rm p,H,He}$ are the proton mass and the atomic masses for H and Helium (He), respectively, and $Y_p^{\rm BBN}$ is the primordial He mass fraction.
+where $\sigma_T$ is the Thompson cross-section, $m_{\rm p,H,He}$ are the proton mass and the atomic masses for H and Helium (He), respectively, and $Y_p^{\rm BBN}$ is the primordial He mass fraction; {the previous expression has been derived under the assumption that He is instantaneously reionized at $z=3$ and uncertainties in this process are negligible}.
 We can estimate $\tau$ and its uncertainty based on the other cosmological parameters and the density-weighted ionization fraction $\overline{x_{\rm HII}(1+\delta_b)}$~\cite{Liu:2015txa,Shmueli:2023box}.
 This latter quantity is approximately $\sim 1$ for $z\lesssim 5$ when the Universe is fully ionized and $\sim 0$ for $z\gtrsim 35$ before reionization; its value during cosmic dawn and the epoch of reionization can instead be directly estimated from our \texttt{21cmFirstCLASS} simulations.
 The resulting value of $\tau$ for each of our fiducial models in Table~\ref{tab:fiducial_cosmo} is consistent with the cosmological and astrophysical model in the simulation.
 In our analysis in Sec.~\ref{sec:forecast_fisher}, the uncertainty on $\tau$ is inferred from the uncertainties on the other parameters.